AJFaraday/smiff_music/docs/help/introduction/quick_start_guide.md

 > unmute all drums
 </pre>

 So, how about some tunes to go with it?
-Here\`s some building blocks, I\`ll leave you to explore from now on.
+Here's some building blocks, I'll leave you to explore from now on.
 The help page contains more detailed information on each command and instrument.

 <pre>
 > set note length to 2